jariskueken/ieee_fraud_detection/README.md

 # ieee_fraud_detection
-Repository for my work on the kaggle 'ieee_fraud_detection'
+Repository for my work on the kaggle competition 'ieee_fraud_detection'